-With the release of the Draft Standard for Responsible Mining and Mineral Processing V2.0, IRMA began public consultation to improve the Standard originally released in 2018.
+With the release of the Draft Standard for Responsible Mining and Mineral Processing V2.0 (Español and English), IRMA began public consultation to improve the Standard originally released in 2018.

 We welcome input from all stakeholders and Indigenous rights holders to help us shape a current and shared definition of responsible mining.